misterfish/stick/README.md

 Try it yourself and see :D

-If you use styled components, perhaps you pass optional props in.
+If you use `styled components`, perhaps you pass optional props in.
 Checking for the presence of the props can be annoying, so how about:

 	const SomeElementS = styled.div`